fredrikwidlund/libdynamic_benchmark/README.rst

 The source uses GNU Autotools (autoconf_, automake_, libtool_).

-To benchmark depends on libdynamic_ and `Google sparsehash`_ so please build and install these first.
+To benchmark depends on `Google sparsehash`_ so please build and install it first.

 To create the PDF graph, `R`_ needs to be installed, together with the R-packages ggplot2, scales and sitools.
 Information about how to install